 CORDING Our theme for the month of August focuses on how the policies and legislation passed in response to the COVID-19 pandemic have affected the financial markets.
 However, it seemed fitting to also discuss the upcoming U.S. presidential election, and its potential effects as well.
 There are growing questions (from both sides) on whether the outcome will negatively affect the markets.
 Of course, this is not unusual.
 As you may remember from the last election cycle, many predicted a significant downturn in the markets if Trump were to win.
 In the election before that, we saw similar worries concerning Obama.
 In both cases, despite the fears, the markets ended up doing quite well.
-Given this, what risks-if any-does the upcoming election pose for the markets?
+Given this, what risks-if any-does upcoming election pose for the markets?
 Let's take a closer look.

-Election Are Fears Overstated?
+Election Are Overstated?

 Politics has less of an effect on the economy and, therefore, the markets than we think.
 Since 1900, according to Bespoke Research, the average gain for the Dow Jones Industrial Average has been 4.8 percent per year, reflecting the economy as a whole.
 Decade after decade, markets have moved ahead as the economy grew, regardless of the party in power.
 When we do see a political influence, it is not what might be expected.
 The average Republican administration over that time period saw gains of 3.5 percent per year, while the Democrats saw gains of almost twice as much, at 6.7 percent per year.
-Recent decades have seen the same pattern, with (so far). mal political cycle.
-The Republicans take office and cut taxes and spending, and the Democrats then take office and do the reverse.
-We have seen this pattern many times before, most recently with Obama to Trump.
-It is also normal, however, for both sides to
+Recent decades have seen the same pattern, with (so far).
+Put in that context, fears about the election look to be overstated.
+Trump is a known quantity.
+So, if he is reelected, the effect should WOODSTOCK be minor.
+If the Democrat is elected, history shows that there is a good chance that, over time, the markets will do at least as well.